Grilled Apple Pies

 7 oz, (half of a 14.1-oz pie crust)

-- Meanwhile, melt butter in a medium nonstick skillet over medium-low heat.
+- In medium nonstick skillet, melt butter over medium-low heat.
 Add apple and cook, stirring occasionally, until beginning to soften, about 5 minutes.
 Stir in sugar and cook, stirring occasionally, until apple is tender, 8 to 10 minutes.
 Remove from heat and stir in cinnamon.

-- Unroll pie dough onto a piece of parchment paper.
-Roll dough into a 12½-inch circle.
-Cut out 7 (4-inch) dough circles.
-Reroll scraps and cut out 2 more (4-inch) circles.
-Spoon about 1 tbsp apple filling into the center of each dough circle.
-Fold dough over filling to form a half-circle; press edges together with the tines of a fork to seal.
+- Unroll piecrust onto sheet of parchment paper.
+Roll dough out to 12½-inch circle.
+Cut out 7 (4-inch) rounds.
+Reroll scraps and cut out 2 more (4-inch) rounds.
+Spoon about 1 tbsp apple filling into center of each round.
+Fold dough over filling to form half-moon.
+Press edges together to seal and crimp edges with fork.

-- Arrange pies on grill rack; grill until lightly charred and crust is done, 3 to 4 minutes per side.
+- Arrange pies on grill and cook until crusts are lightly charred and cooked through, 3 to 4 minutes per side.
 Reheat leftovers in 350°F oven for 5 minutes.

 - Serving size: 1 pie